isaksamsten/sia.nvim/README.md

 `sia.nvim` has six predefined prompts:

-- `Sia: /commit` Insert at the end of the current line a commit message describing _staged_ changes.
+- `:Sia /commit` Insert at the end of the current line a commit message describing _staged_ changes.
-- `Sia: /explain` With the current range, open a split view and explain what the code does.
+- `:Sia /explain` With the current range, open a split view and explain what the code does.
-- `Sia: /unittest` With the current range or function under cursor, open a split view and generate a unit test.
+- `:Sia /unittest` With the current range or function under cursor, open a split view and generate a unit test.
-- `Sia: /doc` With the current range or function under cursor, insert a documentation comment or string above or below the declaration (depending on language)
+- `:Sia /doc` With the current range or function under cursor, insert a documentation comment or string above or below the declaration (depending on language)
-- `Sia: /codify` Replace the current context (range or current line) with the LLMs interpretation of intent.
+- `:Sia /codify` Replace the current context (range or current line) with the LLMs interpretation of intent.
 Sends the full buffer as context.
-- `Sia: /diagnostics` sends a list of diagnostic messages in the current range and the full buffer, prompting the LLM to fix the issues.
+- `:Sia /diagnostics` sends a list of diagnostic messages in the current range and the full buffer, prompting the LLM to fix the issues.

 We can change the behaviour of those prompts: